 Elsewhere, skin in these clinical tests appeared more elastic by 122%, and firmer by 49%.

 In particular, the use of 0.75% concentration found in this serum is said to be the highest recommended level for skincare and “helps to significantly increase hydration of the skin by 172% after 1 hour.”

-Our skin certainly felt more hydrated immediately after use, which we could say for almost any skincare we use, but the effect did last hours.
+Our skin felt more hydrated immediately after use, which we could say for almost any skincare we use, but the effect did last hours.

-We’d also wake up with more a noticeable glow to our skin after using it before bed.
+We’d also wake up with more of a noticeable glow to our skin after using it before bed.